MShamel/Assignment_W4/README.md

 1. This README.md file
 2. tidydata.txt ; containg the result of step five in the quiz.
 Please use "tidydata <- read.table("tidydata.txt")" to load it, then view() in R-studio
 3. run_analysis.R ; containig the script used to develop the tidydata
-4.
+4. codebook_mytidydata.md ; the codebook for tidydata, generated with the help of dataMaid package

-This is the explanation of the R script used to process the week4 assignment of Getting and Cleaning Data course.
+The following is the explanation of the R script used to process the week4 assignment of Getting and Cleaning Data course.
 The R script file is "run_analysis.R"
 Prepared by Mohamed Roshdy,  29th June, 2018